ronaldme/CoffeeCupCounterProgram/README.md

 # CoffeeCupCounterProgram
-Count the number of cups you saved by using your mock.
+Count the number of cups you saved by using your mug.